nothinglabs/openmelt2/readme.md

 ## Arduino Notes
 This project uses both the "RX" and "TX" (pins 0 and 1) on the Arduino.
 With Atmega32u4 Arduinos this does not interfere with programming.

-Open Melt uses the [Adafruit SleepyDog](https://github.com/adafruit/Adafruit_SleepyDog) to implement a watchdog timer.
+Open Melt uses the [Adafruit SleepyDog](https://github.com/adafruit/Adafruit_SleepyDog) to implement the watchdog timer.

-The [SparkFun_LIS331](https://github.com/sparkfun/SparkFun_LIS331_Arduino_Library) library is used to interface to the H3LIS331 accelerometer.
+The [SparkFun\_LIS331](https://github.com/sparkfun/SparkFun_LIS331_Arduino_Library) library is used to interface with the H3LIS331 accelerometer.
+This library seems to not deal with all I2C failures gracefully - and appeared to be the causes of a hang / run-away in one prototype which was determined to have an I2C wiring issue.
+Modifying the library to implement [setWireTimeout](https://www.arduino.cc/reference/en/language/functions/communication/wire/setwiretimeout/) might address this specific issue.
+The watchdog timer was implemented to deal with this and any similar issues.

-Versions of both libraries last verified to work with Open Melt are archived in the arduino_library_archives folder.
+Versions of both libraries last verified to work with Open Melt are archived in the arduino\_library\_archives folder.

-Use of an **Atmega328-based Arduino is not supported** due to lack of adequate interrupt pins.
+A significant power glitch could cause the Arduino Micro to go into a 7-second delay on reboot waiting to be programmed.
+In a combat robot event - this could certainly result in a lost fight.
+It should be possible to address this issue by [bypassing the bootloader and burning the sketch directly]([https://docs.arduino.cc/hacking/software/Programmer]) (this has not been tested).

 Open Melt has not been tested on non-AVR Arduinos - but may work with some minor limitations.
 See [melty_config.h](openmelt/melty_config.h) for details.